Digital Energy SolutionsInfinite possibilities. Endless opportunities.

 Our on site energy survey is designed for companies that our looking to measure and manage their on site energy consumption in more detail.
 Book now for our new onsite business energy survey.
 We also provide an optional display energy certificate as standard, and you can also upgrade this report to include a full carbon

 Starting in April 2010, the Carbon Reduction Commitment is the UK’s first mandatory carbon trading scheme.
-The initial phase of the Carbon Reduction Commitment will be compulsory for organisations that consume over 6,000 MWh (6,000,000 kWh) of half-hourly metered electricity during the period from January 2008 to December 2008.
+The initial phase of the Carbon Reduction Plan will be compulsory for organisations that consume over 6,000 MWh (6,000,000 kWh) of half-hourly metered electricity during the period from January 2008 to December 2008.
 At today’s prices, this is roughly

 Committee chairman Tim Yeo MP and his colleagues were tasked with evaluating the claims that the new draft Energy Bill is set to move Britain “to a secure, more efficient, low-carbon energy system in a cost-effective way” – but the MP for Suffolk South declared that it takes far too greater risk in doing the polar opposite.